Portsmouth & District Billiards & Snooker Association

 Two teams will be promoted from each division except the first in the winter league, with two teams normally (but not always) being relegated from each division except the last.

 Teams winning divisions other than the first in the summer league will be promoted and teams finishing last in divisions other than the last will normally be relegated.

-A tie for any promotion or relegation place will be determined by a head to head system between the teams concerned, using 3 elements in the following order, (1) head to head, (2) points won and (3) win record.
+A tie for any promotion or relegation place will be determined between the teams concerned using 3 elements in the following order, (1) points or frames won, 2) head to head between teams tied (3) number of matches won

 In the Winter League including the Peter Rook Cup and the Summer League, a team may play one player twice if they are short of players on the night.
 Please see Rule 27b for details.

 RULES FOR COMPETITIONS